Utilizing 3D printers in the automotive industry

 As explained by the designer Luděk Rozmanitý, „By bringing compressed air into the jig, the collected components are fixed and easily transferred to the press in bulk.
 The components can be prepared in advance on an auxiliary bench again with the help of 3D printing, which not only shortens the total time of one production cycle, but also increases the stability of the process, which is much more cost-effective than simply accelerating production."

 Thanks to 3D printing, the interval between pressing cycles is shortened, perfect placement of components is ensured and errors due to negligence are minimized.
 In addition to higher productivity, any deviations in the quality parameters of products are also reduced.
 As it was practically calculated directly in the production, the use of jigs shortens the entire cycle depending on the complexity of the part by 5 - 15%.
 As product complexity increases so does the benefit.
-Due to the production volumes, this creates a significant increase in process efficiency, a reduction in the cost of producing only one piece and an increase in profitability with an order in the tens of thousands of Euros per year for one type of product.
+Due to the production volumes, this creates a significant increase in process efficiency.

 In addition, thanks to the availability of 3D printing, the design office can easily prepare other types of jigs for different product models and put them into production within just a few days.
 Luděk Rozmanitý contrasts this progression with the past when they worked without 3D printing: „It is unrealistic to design such a product from aluminum, for example, to tender a tool shop, wait 4-5 weeks for its delivery, and only then to test and change the parameters of the handpiece.
 We would only be able to propose a maximum of several variants per year.
 Within a year, instead of two variants, we managed to test and debug over fifty variants.
 Without 3D printing, this product would not have come into being at all,” he adds.